 and credentials in the industry.

 HID's Physical Access Control Solutions provide the most extensive line of powerful, versatile access control readers and credentials in the industry.Consisting of leading brands iCLASS Seos, iCLASS SE, iCLASS SmartID, HID Prox and Indala Prox, HID's access control readers and credentials feature low-frequency (125 kHz), high-frequency (13.56 MHz) and multi-technology solutions.

 HID Global's networked access solutions, including VertX open architecture access controllers and the award-winning Edge IP-based access control hardware, represent a new revolution in IP-enabled access control solutions.
 Designed to meet the demands of open architecture, IP-centric environments, Edge provides fully distributed intelligence and decision making right to the door, leveraging the IT infrastructure to the maximum extent possible

 A reader is an electronic component of a physical access control system.
 Usually a self-contained unit, the reader is an autonomous device that performs the single purpose of interfacing to a card and providing an output to an access control panel.
-The core is encapsualted in a potting material to protect the reader electronics from the environment and vandalism.
+The core is encapsulated in a potting material to protect the reader electronics from the environment and vandalism.